alexspurling/elm-recipes/random/README.md

 Model : Bool -> Int -> String -> List String -> Model
 ```

-The remaining four arguments to `map4` are `Generator`s that produces values of the type expected by
+The remaining four arguments to `map4` are `Generators` that produces values of the type expected by
 the `Model` constructor function. `Random.bool` is a `Generator` that returns either True or False.
 `Random.int` is a `Generator` that returns a value between the min and max values specified.
 Finally we have `randomWord` and `Random.list 5 randomWord` which return `Generator String` and